vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 - sentiment analysis e.g. movie reviews, food reviews, product reviews
 - spam detection

-However, there are so many more.
+However, there are many more.
 For example
-- query classification - imagine you have two different search systems which support different query intention.
+- query classification - imagine you have two different search systems which support different query intentions.
 For example, Google Search has to determine if a query is a question or key words search.
 If it is a question, it will answer that question directly.
 Otherwise. it will retrieve the documents that are likely to contain the answer.
 In order to route queries to right system, we need to discover the intent of the users.
 The intent discovery can be reduced to text classification problem.
 - text scoring - for example automated essay gradings, urgency level assignments, etc. Since the prediction target is continuous, we can use regression techniques.
 However, the classification techniques usually perform better when the features are text.
 We can reduce this problem set to multiclasses text classification by cutting the continuous target into small ranges.
 This simplification is good enough for most problems.

 This blog focuses on:

 - empirical studies and detailed discussions on broad range of text classification techniques which you can apply to your own problems
 - guideline to approach NLP problems systematically
-- reviews of related NLP topics and link to external resources
+- reviews of related NLP topics and links to external resources
 - code samples for most common ML/NLP libraries i.e. spaCy, sklearn, tensorflow, gensim